differrenz/differrenz/README.md

-- 👋 Hi, I’m @differrenz. also called d!f.
+- 👋 Hi, I’m @diferrenz. also called d!f.
 - 👀 I’m interested in sports and learning how to code.
 - 🌱 I’m currently learning React, Java (Spring) and different scriptlanguages.
 - 💞️ I’m looking to collaborate with HORNBACH!